 List of Regular French Verbs Ending in -ER

-Scroll down to the bottom of this post to watch my video lesson on regular -ER verbs in the present, past, and future tenses.
+Scroll down for a list of regular French verbs ending in -ER and to watch my video lesson on regular -ER verbs in the present, past, and future tenses.

 Conjugating the verbs